 Planned Parenthood League of Massachusetts (PPLM) offers professional training on a variety of topics including sexuality, sexual health, education and prevention.
 Our trainings and workshops are specifically designed to help participants develop the skills and awareness it takes to be effective sexuality educators.
 All professional training opportunities are facilitated by experienced PPLM professional training staff.

-Sexuality Education Cornerstone Seminar (SECS) - formerly the Sexuality Education Certification Series
+- Sexuality Education Cornerstone Seminar (SECS)

-Participants of this course are able to:
+At the conclusion of the seminar, participants of this course are able to: